Paul Emmanuel (artist)

 Paul Emmanuel is a South African artist best known for his prints, drawings and installations.
-Born in 1969 in Kabwe, Zambia, Emmanuel graduated from the University of the Witwatersrand, Johannesburg in 1993, with a BA Fine Art.
+Emmanuel graduated from the University of the Witwatersrand, Johannesburg in 1994, with a BA Fine Art.
+In 2024, he graduated with a Master’s degree in Fine Arts from the Maryland Institute College of Art, Baltimore, USA.
 Emmanuel currently lives and works in Johannesburg.

+Early life

+Paul Emmanuel was born in Kabwe, Zambia in 1969 to South African parents, Joy Erasmus (born 1930), and Emile Emmanuel (born 1924).
+Emmanuel's father, Emile was born in South Africa, but spent a part of his childhood growing up in Qartaba, Lebanon, where his parents were from and was a life-long devoted Lebanese Maronite Catholic.
+The family moved from Zambia to Johannesburg in 1973.

 Artwork

 Artistic practice

 Paul Emmanuel is an artist and printmaker who employs various media including photography and film, to address issues of identity, particularly as a white male living in post-apartheid South Africa.
 The content of his oeuvre deals with a construct of gender, memory and loss.
 Emmanuel was professionally trained as a printmaker, specialising in lithography.
 Emmanuel employs his perceptual and technical skills to create photo-realistic drawings.
 In his drawings he employs a technique using a blade to scratch into the surface of exposed photographic paper and removes layers of the surface revealing tones in the paper in his drawing.
 His approach is from dark to light.
-Emmanuel has produced a non-narrative award-winning experimental film artwork.
+Emmanuel has produced an award-winning, non-narrative, experimental film artwork.

 Major projects

 Transitions

 Transitions is the artist's project comprising an internationally touring museum exhibition of drawings and a short film (3SAI: A Rite of Passage).
-As well as suite of maniere noir lithographs titled "Transitions Multiples" exhibited in 2011 at Goya Contemporary Gallery, Baltimore and as the featured exhibition on the 2011 FNB Joburg Art Fair.
+As well as suite of hand-printed stone lithographs titled "Transitions Multiples" exhibited in 2011 at Goya Contemporary Gallery, Baltimore and as the featured exhibition on the 2011 FNB Joburg Art Fair.
 Transitions explores liminal moments in shifting white male identity, memory and loss.

 The Transitions Project comprises the following three elements: